This article was updated on September 1st, 2023

-Self-trauma is an injury where your dog excessively licks or scratches his skin.
+Self-trauma is an injury where your dog excessively licks or scratches their skin.
 The lesions from self-trauma are common under the armpits and along the flanks.
 Causes of extreme itching that result in crusty scabs on dogs include:

 Below is an example of an incision that has not healed well because of the dog’s excessive licking of the area.